theirc/airbel/src/_projects/tunakujenga.md

     link_title:
     description_markdown: >-
-      The team prototypes new aspects of the program including a cinema model, a maker session model, and english language learning model to quickly iterate on their findings during the pilot.
+      The team prototypes new aspects of the program including a cinema model, a maker session model, and an English language learning model to quickly iterate on their findings during the pilot.
   - date: 2018-10-01 00:00:00
     title: Tunakujenga pilot begins
     link: